- When was Big Sur released?

 New features introduced by Mojave were the Dynamic Desktop, Desktop Stack, and Dark Mode.
 Several iOS-exclusive apps such as Home, Apple News, and Voice Memos were also carried over to macOS.

 How to check the current version on your Mac

 In order to find out what your current macOS version is, click on the Apple menu located in the top-left corner of your screen and then select the option labeled About this Mac.
 The current version of your macOS will be shown at the top of the Overview tab.
-If it says that your current version is macOS Catalina 10.15.14, then it means that your Mac has the latest stable macOS version.
-If you see any other version written there, you may want to update your Mac to Catalina 10.15.14 (see below)
+If you see an older version written there, you may want to update your Mac to the latest version (see below).

 How to update to the latest macOS version

-To get the latest macOS version, you must open the Mac App Store and search for Catalina.
-Once you find the Catalina update, click on the download (Get) button and wait for the download to complete.
-Since the update is nearly 5 GB, downloading it may take a while, just be patient.
+To get the latest macOS version, you must open the Mac App Store and search for macOS Big Sur.
+Once you find the Big Sur update, click on the download (Get) button and wait for the download to complete.
+Downloading may take a while, so just be patient.
 Once the update has been downloaded, the installer will be launched automatically.
 To install the update, simply follow the steps from the installer.

 How to downgrade macOS version (using Time Machine)

 Note that in order to perform this downgrade with the help of Time Machine, you will need to have first created a Time Machine backup disk from when you still had the earlier macOS version.
 If you have such a backup, here’s how to use it in order to downgrade your OS.

 Warning: It is highly advisable that you back up any important data you’ve created or downloaded since your Mac got updated to the latest OS version.
 Otherwise, such data would be lost after the downgrade!